exelearning/mod_exescorm/README.md

     * Sends uploaded (or default) template to eXeLearning when creating a new activity.

   * Mandatory files RE list: *exescorm | mandatoryfileslist*
     * A mandatory files list can be configurad here.
-Enter each mandatory file as a PHP regular expression (RE) a new line.
+Enter each mandatory file as a PHP regular expression (RE) on a new line.

   * Forbidden files RE list: *exescorm | forbiddenfileslist*